Lola Ashiru: Early life and education

 Ashiru was born on 14 June 1955, in Offa, Kwara State, Nigeria.
-He attended Iyeru okin primary school, Offa, before proceeding to Esie Iludun Anglican Grammar School in 1968.
+He attended Iyeru Okin primary school, Offa, before proceeding to Esie Iludun Anglican Grammar School in 1968.
 He completed his secondary education at Federal Government College, Sokoto, in 1974, and later studied environmental design and architecture at the University of Lagos where he graduated in 1980.

 Political career

 Having run for office on multiple occasions in 2018, Ashiru declared his intention to run as Senator of Kwara South senatorial district in the 2019 Nigerian general election, on the political platform of the People's Democratic Party (PDP).

 In August 2018, PDP members in Kwara State, including Lola Ashiru, decamped to All Progressives Congress (APC) in order to campaign against the dynasty of Bukola Saraki, who he accused of poorly administering Kwara state previously, for 16 years.

-In the APC primary election, Ashiru won the senatorial ticket, after defeating Suleiman Ajadi and many others.
+In the APC primary election, Ashiru won the senatorial ticket, after defeating Suleiman Ajadi and the other APC candidates.
 On 23 February 2019, Ashiru won the senatorial election with 89,704 votes, defeating incumbent Adebayo Rafiu Ibrahim of PDP, who polled 45,175.

 After his inauguration into the 9th Senate on 11 June 2019, he was appointed the Vice Chairman Senate Committee on Housing and Vice Chairman Senate Committee on Public Procurement on 29 July 2019.